Doneraile conspiracy: The Trial-Part 1

 They were brought before the Special Commission with a Grand Jury presided over by Baron Pennefather.
 The trial commenced on Friday 23 October, when four prisoners were put the bar: John Leary (Rossagh), James Roche (Wallstown), James McGrath (Wallstown), and William Shine (Carker).
 Five informer or approver witnesses gave evidence for the prosecution, including Patrick Daly (the spy), and Owen (Clampar) Daly, cousin of Patrick.
-The four were found guilty by the jury, and sentenced to death by hanging.
+The four were found guilty by the jury and sentenced to death by hanging.

 The jury had taken twenty minutes.

 The Trial-Part 2

 On the second day, four more prisoners were scheduled to be put on trial.
 They were Edmund Connors, Michael Wallace, Patrick Lynch, and Timothy Barrett.

 As it was Saturday, the trial was postponed until the following Monday.
 The delay provided time for relatives to again seek to retain Daniel O’Connell, a famous lawyer and parliamentarian.

 The families and friends of the accused men sent William Burke of Ballyhea to Daniel O’Connell, who was in his home in Derrynane in County Kerry.
-William Burke, the brother of one of the prisoners, John Burke.
+William Burke was the brother of one of the prisoners, John Burke.

-O'Connell had been asked at the start of the summer to defend the men but he had refused.
+O'Connell had been asked at the start of the summer to defend the men, but he had refused.
 Because the remaining prisoners were so afraid after the first trial, a further attempt was made, and they collected a sum of 100 guineas to retain him.

-William Burke left Cork on the evening of Saturday 24 October 1829 for a night ride on one horse to O'Connell’s residence in Derrynane, a distance of 90 miles.
+William Burke left Cork on the evening of Saturday 24 October 1829, for a night ride on one horse to O'Connell’s residence in Derrynane, a distance of 90 miles.
 He arrived at Derrynane at 8:30am.